WeblateOrg/weblate/docs/admin/config.rst

 ENABLE_HTTPS
 ------------

-Whether to send links to Weblate as https or http.
-This setting affects sent mails and generated absolute URLs.
+Whether to send links to Weblate as HTTPS or HTTP.
+This setting affects sent e-mails and generated absolute URLs.

 .. seealso::